 |Large oak at height with team||£1000||£3000|

 |Day rate for large team (3 people)||£700||£950|

 |Tree debris disposal||£50||£100|

-The average price of removing a tree is £400.
+The average tree surgeon tree removal cost is around £400.

 However, while most home and garden renovation tasks are easy to price up, the cost of tree felling will depend on a number of factors – size, type, condition and placement being the primary variables.